 You, as a wife, have the opportunity to either make your husband feel as if he is the strongest or the smallest man in the world.
 God gave you a huge and wonderful influence in his life to empower and encourage him.

-Sweet friends, please take note of this: The power that God has given us as women was not given to hurt, manipulate or crush our husbands.
+Sweet friends, please take note of this: The power that God has given us as women were not given to hurt, manipulate or crush our husbands.
 It was given to us so that we can honor and serve them – with kindness and a pure heart.

 When we use our words to make our husbands feel small or unimportant, we are damaging him and weakening our marriage.